 PROVINCETOWN — “My work is full of climates,” the abstract painter Helen Frankenthaler once said.
 That helps explain a fertile decade of summers she spent in Provincetown in the 1950s and ’60s, where temperamental bouts of muggy heat, fog, wind, rain, and radiant, unbound sunshine fueled dozens of glorious works.
 The paintings are free, unfettered, changeable, often at epic scale.
 They’re not of Cape Cod, surely — Frankenthaler, a leading light of abstract purity, painted feelings and moods rather than places and things.
-But the Cape is in every one of them — landscapes not of dunes and beach and sea, but of a mind and soul in tune with its fluid, unpredictable beauty.
+But the Cape is in every one of them — landscapes not of dunes and scrubby pines and vast spans of beach and sea, but of a mind and soul in tune with its fluid beauty.

 I made the trek to Provincetown one chilly afternoon this month as a northeastern gale propelled fine raindrops to near horizontal.
 I was looking for Frankenthaler’s Cape, her perch on that slim finger of sand poking into the North Atlantic where, for a time, she found perfect balance — life, love, and work in enviable equilibrium.